Student Code of Conduct and Community Standards

 The following list of possible consequences/sanctions is not exhaustive, and these consequences/sanctions may be imposed singularly or in any combination.
 Different and/or additional consequences or sanctions may be imposed as appropriate.

-The College’s highest priority is the welfare of the College community and the student involved.
-The College believes strongly that sanctions imposed are appropriate to the situation, support the personal and professional well-being of all concerned, and provide opportunities for personal reflection, growth, and development.
+The University’s highest priority is the welfare of the University community and the student involved.
+The University believes strongly that sanctions imposed are appropriate to the situation, support the personal and professional well-being of all concerned, and provide opportunities for personal reflection, growth, and development.

 • No Consequences/Sanctions: In the case where the Administrative Review results in a determination that a student is “not responsible” for the violation, the student conduct charges against the student will be dismissed.

-• Counseling and/or Training: The student is required to undergo appropriate counseling and/or training in order to remain a member of the College community.
+• Counseling and/or Training: The student is required to undergo appropriate counseling and/or training in order to remain a member of the University community.

 • Restitution: The student must make financial reimbursement for damages to, or loss of, property.